 puberty.
 Most girls and half of boys with precocious puberty have this type.
 The

-glands, and ovaries.
+ovaries.
 But in most cases, no cause can be found.

 Gonadotropin-independent.
 This is a

 form of precocious puberty that is not started by the early release of gonadotropins.

 Instead it’s caused by early secretion of high levels of sex hormones.
 These include